jepcastelein/marketo-rest-python/README.md

 together; this is not always ideal, because large data sets may take lots of processing time and memory;
 * batchSize is offered as a parameter (if available), but should usually be left blank
 * calls that support both GET and POST are implemented as POST to handle more data (for example: long lists of fields)
+* folder IDs are split up in Id and Type parameters
+* some parameters names shadow build-ins, which is not ideal, but done for consistency with the Marketo API parameters